 I wanna do everything you do/So I’ve been watching you.”

-For that person you’ve spent so long looking up to, here are eight gift ideas we think he’ll like:
+For that person you’ve spent so long looking up to, here are nine gift ideas we think he’ll like:

 This is one of Carhartt’s newest items, and we’ve spent a good while testing it out.
 The short review: We absolutely love these pants!
 They’ve darn-near replaced most of our other farm pants.
 They sport a mid-weight canvas blend, which isn’t too hot in the warmer months, with the perfect amount of stretch for easy movement.
 And they’ve got all the traditional jean pockets — plus a secure right thigh phone pocket and a left thigh utility pocket for your knife.